Ismail-1630672/ECS-threat-composer-app/README.md

-# Threat Composer Application Deployed On AWS ECS Fargate
+# Deployment Of Amazon Threat-Composer Application On AWS ECS Fargate